briancullinan2/quake3-proxy-server/README.md

 these components individually, or using the master server to mock connections and launch the newly built client for automated integration testing.

+WARNING: This is admittedly, terrible code.
+I don't really know what I'm doing here until after it's been done.
+This being the 3rd time I've written this proxy server, I still don't know what I'm doing.
+The file formats and layered directories make everything more complicate, I think.
+At least the existing code demonstrates the layered file-system and live-reloading game engine.

 ## Components